 All-Discard Sourdough Pancakes

-Sourdough pancakes are the ultimate entry point into discard recipes.
-They take something familiar and turn it into something tangy, elevated and just a little bit fancy.
 If you’re in the midst of growing a starter or keep your mature starter on the counter, you’ll probably have copious amounts of sourdough discard at your disposal.
-Pancakes are the easiest way to put it to good use and these all-discard pancakes pack a double punch: they use up a whopping 460g (just under 2 cups) of discard in one fell swoop and are a great recipe to make if you’ve been rescuing very sour discard with my discard-reset method!
+Pancakes are the easiest way to put it to good use and these all-discard pancakes pack a double punch: they use up a whopping 460g (just under 2 cups) of discard in one fell swoop, need no extra flour, and are a great, no-wait recipe to make if you’ve been rescuing very sour discard with my discard-reset method!

 Adaptable: Don’t have quite enough starter in the fridge?
 Make up for the difference and add extra (fresh) flour and water.
 And if you keep your starter the no-discard way and don’t have any discard sitting in the fridge: just grow enough fresh starter overnight and use it in the morning!

-Ingredients Notes and Substitutions
+Ingredients & Substitutions

 Honey: I love the combination of honey and cinnamon in these, but you could also use maple syrup or plain white sugar if you prefer.